NoahBurkholder/wiki-noah/docs/code.md

     // 1.
 The string is totally arbitrary.
     // 2.
 There is no symbolic meaning.
     // 3.
-The string "Banana" is no more special meaning than "bbbbbb" to the computer.
+The string "Banana" has no more special meaning than "bbbbbb" to the computer.
     // 4.
 Every string is read on a character-by-character basis.

 ```

-This is not how humans think about strings.
+This is not how humans think about strings - or if we're being honest with ourselves - words.

-**Humans** use strings as holistic symbols or identifiers, because we're pattern-based creatures.
+<b>Humans</b> use strings as holistic symbols or identifiers, because we're pattern-based creatures.
-`Strings` are `words` or `sentences` which inherently represent things we have memory of using our `alphabet`, and we process them on a `word` basis.
+`Strings` are `words` or `sentences` which inherently represent things we have linguistic memory of using our `alphabet`, and we process them on a `word` basis.

 Example:

 `"Banana" is a single thing - a word - which I recognize, and it inherently represents this object over here.`

-This introduces a **language barrier** between how humans and computers think about the same data type.
+This introduces a <b>language barrier</b> between how humans and computers think about the same data type.
 Humans will often wrongly structure their code to use strings as identifying tokens, because we have a linguistic bias.
 Logically they contain way too much data for this task, and computers get stuck with a very unwieldy, bloated data type post-compilation.
 Computers would use an integer to the same end.

+</details><br>

 <details><summary>Additionally (and I'm gonna get a little bit technical here, so click to expand):</summary><br>